djbckr/dbutils/pljson/README.md

 JSON defines a few particulars (go [here](http://json.org/) for details):

 - Value: This can be a primitive type (string, number, Boolean), an Object, an Array, or a NULL.
 A string is identified by surrounding double-quotes.
 A number does not have quotes and may be scientific-notated.
-Boolean is either the literal true or false.
-A NULL uses the literal null.
+Boolean is either the literal `true` or `false`.
+A NULL uses the literal `null`.
 - Object: this is a collection of one or more "name":value pairs (herein referred to as tuple in this document).
 The value could be a primitive type, a NULL value, an Array, or another Object.
 The name must be a string type.
 An Object is denoted by an opening and closing brace: "{" and "}".
 Each tuple is separated by a comma.
 - Array: this is an ordered list of zero or more values.
 The value could a primitive type, a NULL value, another Array, or an Object.
 An Array is denoted by an opening and closing bracket: "[" and "]".
 Each item in the array is separated by a comma.
 The values need not be the same type for each element in the array.
 - Strings have certain escape sequences, but you need not worry about that; the GSON library takes care of translating these for you.